FionaCLin/epipro/Reports/Management Information.md

 *	Ines Sarmiento – front-end development

-Based on the end user background and characteriastic, develops user interface for our application and achieve our user experience goals.
+Based on the end user background and characteristic, develops user interface for our application and achieve our user experience goals.
 Futhermore, develope tests for relevant system components.

 *	Shenghan Gao – back-end development